 4. Adopting will almost certainly bring heartache and stress and suffering, just like adoption cost God the life of his Son.

-We are adopted “through Jesus Christ”—through his suffering.
+We are adopted “through Jesus Christ” — through his suffering.
 I have letters from parents in my files describing the agony of adoptions that didn’t work or almost didn’t work.
 Cases of mental illness and profound physical disability and bizarre and inexplicable behavior.
-Of course this is not unique to adoption.
-It can happen—it does happen—with our biological children.
+Of course, this is not unique to adoption.
+It can happen — it does happen — with our biological children.
 The implication is this: we adopt with our eyes wide open.
 This will bring pain.
 And this may bring tragedy.
 We embraced it.
 And, if we are faithful, in the end, it will certainly bring joy.
-Because of implication #5:
+Because of the fifth implication.